 What experiences has your mom had that you haven’t?

-NA: It’s hard for me to try to imagine her experience as an Afro-Caribbean woman in Black and White America.
-My mom has been called things that I haven’t been called.
-I can’t imagine these things, even though I’ve heard her called them in person.
-I’ve been called a Black girl in sheep’s clothing, and a Tragic mulatto, but she’s been called worse things.
+NA: My mom has been called things that I haven’t been called.
+I can’t imagine these things, even though I’ve sometimes heard her called them in person.
+I’ve been called a Black girl in sheep’s clothing, and a tragic mulatto, but she’s been called worse things.
 I don’t know what it was like to grow up poor in a poor country, to be sent to distant family members while my mother went to do domestic work in Scarsdale, New York.
 (We would later live 15 minutes from Scarsdale, where my grandmother cleaned and mothered for a rich, white family.)

 I think she’s experienced more overt racism; I experience the racism that comes from people either not knowing my ethnicities (and saying racist things they would not say otherwise) or knowing my ethnicities and reconciling them with jokes.
 I’ve also experienced hostility for passing.
 I don’t know the immigrant experience, and I don’t know what it is like to have to learn another country’s culture to assimilate.
 She’s a teacher, and she was told once, early on, that she had to lose the last vestiges of her accent (or pronounce words in ways other than she was taught) to help her young students learn “proper” English.
 She had to whitewash herself, and I’ve never been compelled to do so by an employer or by anyone else, really.